 When you search for office space online, you will see figures like “$52/SQFT.”
 That means rent is fifty-two dollars per square foot per year (or $4.33/SQFT per month).
 If you know the square footage of the office, you can estimate your annual and monthly rent.

 For the purposes of budgeting early on in the process, you don’t necessarily need to know the exact size of the office space you need.
 Consider that 100-150 square feet per person is the recommended average amount of space to allocate to each employee.
 A quick count of your employees can help you estimate a rent number that you can then start budgeting against.
+(To make this easy, we’ve created a square footage calculator that will help you get an accurate estimate of how much space your company needs.)

 You should know, however, that this basic rent calculation is just that: a rent calculation.
 Office space comes with additional expenses factored in the lease.
 And even the rent and how it’s defined will need clarification.